mirrorbyte/.github/profile/README.md

+# Welcome to Mirrorbyte!
-Group of coders and designers, started in 2022.
+We're group of coders and designers, started in 2022.